Nystrom, Tonelli recreate Isles' 1980 Cup winner for NHL Network

 The NHL Network commissioned the recreation for a virtual-reality video of the goal that it plans to premiere in conjunction with the 40th anniversary of the Islanders’ first of four consecutive Cups.

-It will premiere on a one-hour special edition of “NHL Tonight” at 7 p.m. on May 24, part of a daylong celebration of the Islanders’ anniversary on the channel.
+It will premiere on a one-hour special edition of “NHL Tonight” at 7 p.m. on Sunday, part of a day-long celebration of the Islanders’ anniversary on the channel.

 MLB Network, which shares facilities with the NHL Network, has used the same technology for baseball virtual reality videos, including Derek Jeter’s “flip” play against the Athletics in the 2001 ALDS.